benjaminion/upgrading-ethereum-book/src/book.md

 The $T$ here is the total increments of the whole active validator set, so this is a large number.
 The per-epoch per-validator reward is 32 times this.

-The maximum issuance per epoch to sync committee members is then
+The maximum issuance per epoch to sync committee members in respect of their sync contributions is then

 $$
 I_Y = \frac{W_y}{W_{\Sigma}}Tb